arcVaishali/MediSync/README.md

 # MediSync

 > A platform that would make a real difference in the healthcare management sector.
-With MediSync we aim to sync patient’s need with a robust healthcare management system powered by artificial intelligence.
+With MediSync we aim to sync patient’s needs with a robust healthcare management system powered by artificial intelligence.

 Experience the convenience of modern healthcare management.
-Join thousands of satisfied patients who have made the switch to our Doctor Appointment Management System.
+Join thousands of satisfied patients who have switched to our Doctor Appointment Management System.
 Your health, your schedule, your way.

 # Functionality
 Our product has two portals-